Ghini/ghini.desktop/doc/use_cases-jbq.rst

          |10000000000001D5000000C7CF644BA0B1AB3FFF_png|

-  ..  admonition:: new accession: plant just entering the garden
+  ..  admonition:: New accession: plant just entering the garden
       :class: toggle

          This activity starts with a new Plant, just acquired from a known